State that the main ore of aluminium is bauxite and that aluminium is extracted by electrolysis

 Bauxite - The Ore of Aluminium

-The primary source of aluminium is the mineral bauxite.
-Bauxite is an aluminium ore containing aluminium oxide ($Al_2O_3$) along with impurities such as iron oxides, silica, and titanium dioxide.
+The primary ore of aluminium is bauxite.
+Bauxite is a rock that is rich in aluminium oxide (Al2O3), but it also contains impurities like iron oxides, silica, and titanium oxides.

 Extraction of Aluminium by Electrolysis